jasongaylord/SpaacedOut/README.md

 In addition, if you include `<!--more-->` in your post, only the content above the comment will be shown as an excerpt on your homepage and within the post archives.

 ### Content Extras
 Rather than overriding each of the includes or layouts simply to add content, I've added a mechanism to add content to the common areas of the site.
-The following are currently defined by the theme and can be additional markdown or html files found in your sites local `_includes` folder.
-These files can be defined under the `content` folder:
+Since GitHub Pages currently supports Jekyl 3.8 and not 4.0, we cannot use dynamic includes.
+The following are configuration elements that, when setting the value to `true`, will render their respective files in your sites local `_includes` folder.
+These files can be defined under the `content` node in the `_config.yml` file:

-- `head-suffix` - This allows additional scripts and styles to be added to the head of the site.
+- `head-s` - This allows additional scripts and styles to be added to the head of the site.
+If setting to `true`, you'll need to create the following in your local site: `_includes\head-suffix.html`.
-- `header-suffix` - This allows for additional content to be dropped in between the title and the menu on the left side.
+- `header-s` - This allows for additional content to be dropped in between the title and the menu on the left side.
+If setting to `true`, you'll need to create the following in your local site: `_includes\header-suffix.html`.

 ### Override Layout, Includes, or Style
 Any of the layouts or includes can be overwritten.
 Simply copy over the file or directory to your site and modify as you see fit.